rahulkumarsingh73690/acss-site/app/docs/frequently-asked-questions.md

 <small>Source: <a href="http://cssstats.com">cssstats.com</a></small>

-The table above uses yahoo.com for reference as this site uses an early version of Atomic CSS.
+<p>The table above uses yahoo.com for reference as this site uses an early version of Atomic CSS.</p>

 ### How does Atomic CSS compare to Bootstrap, PureCSS, or other CSS framework?